fmcgeough/fmcgeough.github.io/_posts/2017-02-12-phoenix-and-datatables.md

 contain the data used to populate the table.

 Now, all we need is the javascript to tie this altogether.
-For the javascript I used a technique that I found on a great blog post at [https://blog.diacode.com/page-specific-javascript-in-phoenix-framework-pt-1](https://blog.diacode.com/page-specific-javascript-in-phoenix-framework-pt-1).
+For the javascript I used a technique for page specific javascript.
-It describes how to do page specific javascript.
-Not actually needed for this simple project but I like the idea so much that I'll use it here too.

-We'll first modify our LayoutView as described in the blog post above with :
+We'll first modify our LayoutView with :

 ```
     defmodule Datatables.LayoutView do